bhaddhikancinga/k8s_training/002-pods/readme.md

 ## Question

+Part 1:

 Create a namespace called ghost
 Run a pod called ghost inside the ghost ns, image is ghost:alpine port is 2368 Port Forward the pod and bind it to your 8080 on localhost

 Save the YAMLS

+Part 2:

+Delete the pod, recreate with following configs
+Requests: 500m, 200Mi
+Limits: 1CPU, 500Mi

+Part 3:

+Delete the pod and update the yaml with the following config

+Add a new container in addition to ghost called nginx, and run the image nginx:latest exposing the port 80

+Part 4:

+open 2 shells and stream logs seperately for both ghost and nginx containers

+part 5:

+Create a health check on nginx for http port 80 http path / run this check every 60 seccs
+HINT: use kubectl explain pod.spec.containers
+HINT: health check is called readinessProbe in Kubernetes